minutis-redcall/redcall/CONTRIBUTING.md

 - a manager can call its own repository or other managers/services: https://github.com/redcall-io/app/blob/master/symfony/src/Manager/CampaignManager.php#L18

-- a repository cannot be called by anything else than managers, even for if there are no business logic https://github.com/redcall-io/app/blob/master/symfony/src/Manager/CampaignManager.php#L97
+- a repository cannot be called by anything else than its own manager, even if there are no business logic https://github.com/redcall-io/app/blob/master/symfony/src/Manager/CampaignManager.php#L97

 - a repository only perform sql queries, and it does it through doctrine ORM (no native queries yet, we may move to another)